grafana/k6-learn/Modules/Getting started with k6 OSS.md

-%%
-tags:
-  - #workshop
-  - #devrel
-  - #community
-%%
+There are many ways to start scripting with k6, but we're starting with [k6 OSS](https://github.com/grafana/k6) for a few reasons:
+- It is a fully-fledged load testing tool on its own, and it doesn't require a subscription or any payment to use.
+- k6 Cloud, the SaaS platform, also uses k6 OSS, so the skills you learn in this section will apply even if you decide to use k6 Cloud later.
+- Learning to script in k6 OSS gives you the ability to add on more advanced scenarios and features later.
+Other methods of script generation that we'll discusss later are limited in functionality.

+Let's get started!

+## Installation

+First, install k6 by [following the instructions here](https://k6.io/docs/getting-started/installation/) for your operating system.

+Next, pick your favorite IDE or text editor.
+Many of us use and recommend [VS Code](https://code.visualstudio.com/), but you can also use [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/), or anything else you're already using that can create text files.

+## Hello World: Writing your first k6 script!

+Time to write the script!

-As a first step, we'll do a basic HTTP POST request against a test API that will echo back whatever we're sending to it.
+k6 supports multiple protocols, but for now, let's stick to HTTP.
+Your first script will do a basic HTTP POST request against a test API that will echo back whatever you send to it.

 Create a new file named `test.js`, and open it in your favorite IDE: